-Moringa is a fast-growing tree native to South Asia and now found all through the tropics.
-Its also known as Mulunggay, or the Miracle Tree, as it is so high in vitamins, minerals, anti-oxidants and essential amino acids.
-Its well-known and highly regarded for its ability to increase breastmilk production in nursing mothers.
+Moringa is a fast-growing tree native to South Asia and now found all throughout the tropics.
+It's also known as Mulunggay, or the Miracle Tree, as it is so high in vitamins, minerals, antioxidants, and essential amino acids.
+It's well-known and highly regarded for its ability to increase breastmilk production in nursing mothers.
 It has:

 - 12 times the Vitamin C of oranges

 - 10 times the Vitamin A of carrots

 - 15 times the Potassium of bananas